24.1: DNA Replication

 E. Coli DNA Polymerases

-DNA polymerases are shaped like a right hand in overall shape with three domains named palm, fingers, and thumb.
-The bottom of the cleft formed by the three domains forms the polymerase active site in the Palm domain, The monomeric nucleotides to be added bind through the finger domain, while the thumb domains facilitates the dissociation of the newly synthesized DNA.
-These features are illustrated for a polymerase that requires host thioredoxin for a bacteriophage T7 DNA polymerase in Figure \(\PageIndex{12}\).
+DNA polymerases are shaped like a right hand in overall shape, with three domains named palm, fingers, and thumb.
+The bottom of the cleft formed by the three domains forms the polymerase active site in the Palm domain.
+The monomeric nucleotides to be added bind through the finger domain, while the thumb domains facilitate the dissociation of the newly synthesized DNA.
+These features are illustrated for a polymerase that requires host thioredoxin, such as bacteriophage T7 DNA polymerase, in Figure \(\PageIndex{12}\).

 Figure \(\PageIndex{12}\): Structure of T7 DNA replication complex.
 Melum 103 - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/inde...curid=38408627